ngxs/store/docs/concepts/state.md

 ```

 The `feedAnimals` function has one argument called `StateContext`.
 This
 context state slice pointer and a function to set the state.
-Its important
+It's important
 to note that the `state` property is a getter that will always return
 the freshest state slice from the global store each time it is accessed.
 This
-ensures if you are performancing async operations you can ensure the state
+ensures if you are performing async operations you can ensure the state
 is always fresh.
 If you want a snapshot, you can always clone the state
 in the method.

 ### Actions with Payload
 This action was simple, it had no payload.
-Lets take that same concept of
+Let's take that same concept of
 feeding animals and enhance it to accept a payload of the animal name
 that has been feed.